smackstr/2025_toad_ephys/README.md

 - cleaning and joining of four databases using base R and tidyverse
 - generalized linear mixed models
 - model comparison and selection using AICc
-- visualization using ggplot and levelplot
+- visualization using ggplot2 and levelplot

 This project includes all the code and datasets associated with an in-prep manuscript.